dannykap/diger/README.md

     <br>&ensp;*example: `nld deploy -p dev-account -r eu-central-1`*

 ## HOW TO USE
-* From a project's root path execute in your IDE's debug terminal: `nld connect` (use '-h' for override options)
+* From a project's root path, execute in your IDE's debug terminal: `nld connect` (use '-h' for override options)
 <br>
 * `nld connect` defaults:
     - use the local machine's default AWS profile+region